antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 **TP53 activation:**

 Etoposide:  Clinically relevant activators of wild-type p53, Activates p53 via induction of  DNA double strand breaks.
 Initiation double strand breaks but leads of course to resitance and secondary malignancies.
-Nutlin-3A:  MDM2 inhibitor nutlin-3A to activate wild-type p53 in a non genotoxic, considered a proto-oncogene.
+Nutlin-3A:  MDM2 inhibitor nutlin-3A to activate wild-type p53 in a non-genotoxic, considered a proto-oncogene.

-**Integrated stress repons  pathway:**
+**Integrated stress response pathway:**

 Effector of anti-proliferative and cell death expression programs

-Tunicamycin: Activates the ISR (integrated stress repons pathway), via ER stress of accumulating
+Tunicamycin: Activates the ISR (integrated stress response pathway), via ER stress of accumulating
-Histidinol: Activates the ISR (integrated stress repons pathway), via histinide depletion.
+Histidinol: Activates the ISR (integrated stress response pathway), via histinide depletion.